openmind-systems-lab/.github/profile/README.md

 - Technical Benchmarking
 - Open Source Publication

-It operates independently from any commercial software vendor.
+The association operates independently from any commercial software vendor.

+---

+# 🤝 Contributing

+Contributions, ideas and feedback are always welcome.

+Feel free to:

+- Open an Issue
+- Submit a Pull Request
+- Suggest a new Proof of Concept
+- Propose a benchmark or research topic

 ---